 All aboard for Porte d’Italie!

-My neighborhood has its big vide-grenier just once a year, but there are other ones in different parts of the city most weekends.
+My neighborhood has its big vide-grenier only once a year, but there are other ones in different parts of the city most weekends.
 Sometimes they’re devoted to higher-priced antiques, art or stamps, in which case it might be referred to as a brocante.
-Whether you live here or will only be passing through, you can check out this dedicated site to find upcoming vide-greniers all over France.
+Whether you live here or will just be passing through, you can check out this dedicated site to find upcoming vide-greniers all over France.